ORIGINALLY POSTED NOVEMBER 6, 2011:

 1/4 tsp pepper

-6 boneless skinless chicken breast halves, pounded (I thaw 12 frozen boneless, skinless chicken tenderloins and don’t pound them.
+6 boneless skinless chicken breast halves, pounded (To feed five of us, plus at least one serving for leftovers, I generally thaw 15 frozen boneless, skinless chicken tenderloins and don’t pound them.
 I get them at Price Rite by the bag, for those who live near a Price Rite.)

 1 cup fresh or frozen cranberries